keni2006/Sphere-51x/docs/storage-migration.md

    - `MYSQLCHARSET` now feeds directly into the connection manager.
 You can optionally append a collation (e.g. `utf8mb4 utf8mb4_unicode_ci`) and the manager will derive the charset/charset-collation pair automatically.
+   - Temporary dump directories are no longer part of the workflow.
+Remove any deployment hooks that attempted to populate `MYSQLTEMP` or stage helper scripts; the service streams snapshots straight to `WORLDSAVE`.
 2. Advanced connection behaviour is controlled through the fields on `CServerMySQLConfig`:
    - `m_fAutoReconnect` (defaults to `true`)